One of the tops questions when it comes to cruising is how much money to bring.

 3. Venturing into Parts Unknown

-Pro Tip: If you’re going to a place like Mexico or the Caribbean, they’ll likely accept U.S. dollars, so you may not need to exchange any money at all.
+Pro Tip: If you’re going to a place like Mexico or The Caribbean, they’ll likely accept U.S. dollars, so you may not need to exchange any money at all.
+However, Cuba will not accept U.S. or Canadian dollars.
+You must convert your money upon arrival.
+Take out small amounts each day so you don’t end up with more than you need.

 Follow these simple tips for knowing how much money to bring on a cruise and you’ll be all set for an awesome vacation you won’t soon forget.